 The Neighbors Link mission is to strengthen the whole community through the healthy integration of immigrants.
 Our mission is achieved by filling a service gap for new immigrant families, offering education and empowerment programs, involving longer-term residents in volunteer opportunities and creating substantive partnerships with other local organizations.
-Our strategies to educate, empower and employ families include a Worker Center, English as a Second Language (ESL) education, employment training, health and legal referrals, parent education, early childhood programs and academic support for school-age children.
+Our strategies to educate, empower and employ families include a Worker Center, English as a Second Language (ESL) education, legal services and advocacy, workforce development, parent education, early childhood programs and academic support for school-age children of immigrants.

 Carola Otero Bracco, Executive Director